Jackop05/C-maze-solver/README.md

 ## 📝 Overview
 This C program is a **high-performance maze solver** designed to solve mazes quickly and with minimal RAM usage.
 It utilizes an efficient Breadth-First Search (BFS) algorithm to find the shortest path from the start position (denoted as 'P') to the end position (denoted as 'K') in a maze file.

 The program reads a maze from a file, finds the positions of the start ('P') and end ('K') points, and computes the shortest path between them.
-The steps taken to solve the maze are printed to the console, along with the total number of steps.
+The number of minimal steps to solve the maze is printed ot console.
+Maze file is transformed, where **`X`** signs means that this tile was visited and **`@`** means it is the shortest path from the start to the end.

 ![image](https://github.com/user-attachments/assets/8dd1bae0-24b4-4462-a47c-f821cc26aec2)
 ![image](https://github.com/user-attachments/assets/95b5812d-1a11-4068-8fe2-b99795753771)